Remembering LTJG David Christian and the Crew of VR703 Remembering The Men From VAW-13

 The following account is put together from memory, internet sources, and the book, Midway Magic.
 It is undoubtedly not accurate in every detail but is the best I can do.
 On June 2nd the Air Wing attacked a target just south of Thanh Hoa.
 I don’t remember what the target was.
 Possibly a bridge, a munitions storage area, or some other military target.
 There were A-4s and A-1s from Midway involved, and one of our EA-1Fs was along to provide active ECM for the strike.

-An A-4 from VA-23 was hit and the pilot successfully ejected.
+An A-4 from VA-23 was hit, and the pilot successfully ejected.
 He came down close to the water and was seen by other pilots to be trying to get to the water.
 As usual in a combat operation there was chaos and conflicting reports.
 It appears that the pilot had reached the water but was being pursued by North Vietnamese troops.
 Our EA-1F was piloted by LTJG M. D. McMican.
 His crew consisted of LTJG Gerry Romano as Radar operator/ECM coordinator, and the two enlisted ECM operators, ATN-3 Tom Plants and ATR-3 Bill Amspacher.

 Someone called for close air support to keep the North Vietnamese away from the A-4 pilot.
 M. D. was in position to do that.
 Even though we were not officially supposed to engage in attacking the enemy with our 20mms it is plain that M. D. saw no reason not to jump in and help a fellow aviator in need.
 He made a strafing pass down the beach.
 He may, in fact, have made more than one pass.
 At some point, however, the North Vietnamese, who had some heavy machine guns, blasted away at the SPAD, damaging it enough to make it uncontrollable.
 An eyewitness, LCDR Ed Greathouse from VA-25, was about a half mile away and said he saw the airplane pull up, roll half over, and crash on the beach in a ball of flame.